wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmm-to-azure.md

 Make sure you have these prerequisites in place:
 ### Azure prerequisites

 - You'll need a [Windows Azure](http://azure.microsoft.com/) account.
-If you don't have one, start with a [trial](http://aka.ms/try-azure).
+If you don't have one, start with a [trial](/price/1rmb-trial).
 In addition you can read about [Azure Site Recovery Manager pricing](/home/features/site-recovery/#price).
 - You'll need an Azure storage account to store data replicated to Azure.
 The account needs geo-replication enabled.
 It should be in the same region as the Azure Site Recovery service, and be associated with the same subscription.
-To learn more about setting up Azure storage, see [Introduction to Windows Azure Storage](https://azure.microsoft.com/zh-cn/documentation/articles/storage-introduction/).
+To learn more about setting up Azure storage, see [Introduction to Windows Azure <!-- deleted by customization Storage](https://azure.microsoft.com/zh-cn/documentation/articles/storage-introduction/) --><!-- keep by customization: begin --> Storage](/documentation/articles/storage-introduction/) <!-- keep by customization: end -->.
 - You'll need to make sure that virtual machines you want to protect comply with Azure requirements.
 See [Virtual machine support](https://msdn.microsoft.com/zh-cn/library/azure/dn469078.aspx#BKMK_E2A) for details.

 ### VMM prerequisites